ingonyama-zk/icicle/README.md

 We believe that ICICLE will be a cornerstone in the acceleration of ZKPs:

-- Versatility: ICICLE supports multiple hardware platforms, making it adaptable to various computational environments.
+- **Versatility**: Supports multiple hardware platforms, making it adaptable to various computational environments.
-- Efficiency: ICICLE is designed to leverage the parallel nature of ZK computations, whether on GPUs, CPUs, or other accelerators.
+- **Efficiency:** Designed to leverage the parallel nature of ZK computations, whether on GPUs, CPUs, or other accelerators.
-- Scalability: ICICLE provides an easy-to-use and scalable solution for developers, allowing them to optimize cryptographic operations with minimal effort.
+- **Scalability:** Provides an easy-to-use and scalable solution for developers, allowing them to optimize cryptographic operations with minimal effort.

 ## Getting Started

-ICICLE is a versatile cryptographic acceleration library with support for multiple platforms.
 This guide will help you get started with ICICLE in C++, Rust, and Go.

 > [!NOTE]
-> Developers: We highly recommend reading our [documentation](https://dev.ingonyama.com/) for a comprehensive explanation of ICICLE’s capabilities.
+> **Developers**: We highly recommend reading our [documentation](https://dev.ingonyama.com/) for a comprehensive explanation of ICICLE’s capabilities.

 > [!TIP]
 > Try out ICICLE by running some [examples] available in C++, Rust, and Go bindings.
 Check out our install-and-use examples in [C++](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/c%2B%2B/install-and-use-icicle), [Rust](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/rust/install-and-use-icicle) and [Go](TODO)

 ### Prerequisites

-- Any Compatible Hardware: ICICLE supports various hardware, including CPUs, Nvidia GPUs, and other accelerators.
+- Any compatible hardware: ICICLE supports various hardware, including CPUs, Nvidia GPUs, and other accelerators.
-- [CMake]((https://cmake.org/files/)), Version 3.18 or above.
+- [CMake](https://cmake.org/files/), Version 3.18 or above.
 Latest version recommended.
 Required only if building from source.
-- [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) Required only if using NVIDIA GPUs (version 12.0 or newer).
+- [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads), Required only if using NVIDIA GPUs (version 12.0 or newer).

 > [!NOTE]
-> For older GPUs that only support CUDA 11, ICICLE may still function, but official support is for CUDA 12 or newer.
+> For older GPUs that only support CUDA 11, ICICLE may still function, but official support is for CUDA 12 onwards.

 ### Accessing Hardware

 If you don't have access to an Nvidia GPU we have some options for you.

-Checkout [Google Colab](https://colab.google/).
-Google Colab offers a free [T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/) instance and ICICLE can be used with it, reference this guide for setting up your [Google Colab workplace][GOOGLE-COLAB-ICICLE].
+[Google Colab](https://colab.google/) offers a free [T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/) instance and ICICLE can be used with it, reference this guide for setting up your [Google Colab workplace][GOOGLE-COLAB-ICICLE].

 If you require more compute and have an interesting research project, we have [bounty and grant programs][GRANT_PROGRAM].

 ## Building ICICLE from source

 ICICLE provides build systems for C++, Rust, and Go.
 Each build system incorporates the core ICICLE library, which contains the essential cryptographic primitives.

-Refer to [Getting started page](https://dev.ingonyama.com/icicle/getting_started) and [Build From Source](https://dev.ingonyama.com/icicle/build_from_source) for full details about building and using ICICLE.
+Refer to the [Getting started page](https://dev.ingonyama.com/icicle/introduction) for full details about building and using ICICLE.

 > [!WARNING]
 > Ensure ICICLE libraries are installed correctly when building or installing a library/application that depends on ICICLE so that they can be located at runtime.